 The best way to apply the mixture is to use a piece of rebar or pick ax to poke 5-10 holes in the ground around the tree, inside the drip line.
 These holes should be 1-2 feet deep so they will act as a funnel and hold the mixture when you pour it out.
 For a 2 foot wide tree, plan on making 15-20 holes.

 Treatments last a long time and generally only have to be made once in the spring.
 But if you find you the problem in the fall and treat in August or September, don’t wait a whole year again till you renew the application.
 Instead, treat the following spring to ensure you have a good amount of chemical in the ground for the whole next growing season.

-Keep in mind when using either of the two systemics above, it will take a few weeks for the active to be absorbed enough to have an impact.
+Keep in mind when using a systemic, it will take a few weeks for the active to be absorbed enough to have an impact.
 The size of the plant factors in as does the time of year when you treat.
 But if its warm and you have active phylloxera, it would be wise to spray the plants foliage.
 Both products can be used for foliage treatments and will help provide short term control.
 But once the systemic kicks in, you should have long lasting kill action for anything trying to feed on the treated plant.

 Lastly, if the plant is suffering from fungus, go with 3-IN-ONE SPRAY for the foliage.
 This product is fast acting on insects and contains a fungicide so you can help treat both problems with one spray.

 Add 4-8 oz per gallon of water and spray once a week for 3 weeks.